Britain to give Canada ownership of HMS Erebus and HMS Terror

-Britain says it will give Canada the two shipwrecks once commanded by John Franklin that lie at the heart of one of this country's most compelling Arctic myths.
+Canada is thanking Great Britain for the gift of two shipwrecks once commanded by John Franklin that lie at the heart of one of this country's most compelling Arctic myths.

+"I would like to thank the government of the United Kingdom for their intent to gift the wrecks of HMS Erebus and HMS Terror to Canada, Environment Minister Catherine McKenna said in a release.

+"Now, we will continue to work with our Inuit partners on the protection and presentation of the two wreck sites and artifacts for generations to come."

-The Ministry Of Defence says in a statement it will transfer ownership of HMS Erebus and HMS Terror to Parks Canada, but retain a small sample of artifacts.
+Britain announced Monday that ownership of the ships will be transferred to Parks Canada.
+Britain will retain a small sample of artifacts.

-"This exceptional arrangement will recognize the historical significance of the Franklin expedition to the people of Canada, and will ensure that these wrecks and artifacts are conserved for future generations," said Defence Secretary Michael Fallon.
+"This exceptional arrangement will recognize the historical significance of the Franklin expedition to the people of Canada, and will ensure that these wrecks and artifacts are conserved for future generations," said British Defence Secretary Michael Fallon.

 Under international law, warships remain the property of the country they sailed under.
 Before they disappeared beneath the ice in the waters of the Northwest Passage, Franklin's Erebus and Terror were both commissioned ships in the Royal Navy.